EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 filtlong --min_length 1000 --keep_percent 90 --mean_q_weight 9 nanopore_adapter_clean.fastq > nanopore_filtered.fastq
 ```

-:bangbang: As we did with the Illumina reads, from now on when we say nanopore reads we will be refearing to `nanopore_filtered.fastq`
+:bangbang: As we did with the Illumina reads, from now on when we say nanopore reads we will be referring to `nanopore_filtered.fastq`

 **assign taxonomy of the pathogen**

 Now that we have our reads clean, it is always interesting to know what are we looking for.
 Doing an assembly without knowing what are we facing could be terrible.
 For example,
-imagine that you have assembled a genome with 6 closed chormosomes, first of all, congratulations because that is not easy, but then you assign somehow the taxonomy of that organism
+imagine that you have assembled a genome with 6 closed chromosomes, first of all, congratulations because that is not easy, but then you assign somehow the taxonomy of that organism
 and...
 WOW is a Ficus! 🍃 👏👏, but you rapidly realize that Ficus is 2n=26 and something has gone wrong.

-There is pleanty of ways to assign taxonomy when doing an assembly, for example one of the most used programs to assign taxonomy to illumina reads is `Kraken2`, anotherone used with Nanopore reads
+There is plenty of ways to assign taxonomy when doing an assembly, for example one of the most used programs to assign taxonomy to illumina reads is `Kraken2`, another one used with Nanopore reads
 could be `Emu`.
-But this programs require powerfull machines, and let's be honest, your gaming laptop MSI i9 with 12 Cores and 32 GB of Ram is not as powerful as the clusters that are typically used for this
+But these programs require powerful machines, and let's be honest, your gaming laptop MSI i9 with 12 Cores and 32 GB of Ram is not as powerful as the clusters that are typically used for this
 jobs (we are talking about >40 Cores >100GB ram).

 To make things easy and rapid, we are going to do a trick.
-Taking adventage of the length of the nanopore reads, we will select the first read of the `fastq` file, or the second, it doesn't matter whilst is long enough, and they all should be after the QC that we have done, then we are going to blast it!
+Taking advantage of the length of the nanopore reads, we will select the first read of the `fastq` file, or the second, it doesn't matter whilst is long enough, and they all should be after the QC that we have done, then we are going to blast it!

 ```bash
 head qc/nanopore_trimmed/nanopore_filtered.fastq #you can also open the file and select the first read